 PUBLIC PEDESTRIAN EASEMENT

-Maine Health, d/b/a Maine Medical Center, a Maine nonprofit corporation with a principal place of business located at 22 Bramhall Street, Portland, Maine, 04102 FOR CONSIDERATION PAID, grants to the City of Portland, a body politic and corporate of the State of Maine with a mailing address of 389 Congress Street, Portland, Maine 04101, subject to the restrictions and limitations set forth herein, a _______ foot wide, _____ foot long public easement for non-exclusive public pedestrian passage along such walkways and on or over a certain plaza area (“Area”), as described in Attachment A, attached hereto and made a part hereof, and as depicted on Exhibit B, attached hereto and made a part hereof (the “Easement Area”).
+Maine Health, d/b/a Maine Medical Center, a Maine nonprofit corporation with a principal place of business located at 22 Bramhall Street, Portland, Maine, 04102 FOR CONSIDERATION PAID, grants to the City of Portland, a body politic and corporate of the State of Maine with a mailing address of 389 Congress Street, Portland, Maine 04101, subject to the restrictions and limitations set forth herein, a +/- _______ square foot public easement for non-exclusive public pedestrian passage along such walkways and on or over a certain plaza area (“Area”), as depicted on Exhibit A, attached hereto and made a part hereof (the “Easement Area”).

-The public easement granted herein shall include an “ADA” compliant sidewalk for pedestrian access along Congress Street in Portland, Maine, subject, however, to such rules or ordinances that Grantee may adopt from time to time in the interests of public safety; and provided, further, that wheelchair access to and across the Easement Area way shall be provided on each end of and throughout the Easement Area.
+The public easement granted herein shall include an “ADA” compliant sidewalk for pedestrian access along Congress Street in Portland, Maine,; and provided, further, that wheelchair access to and across the Easement Area way shall be provided on each end of and throughout the Easement Area.

-Notwithstanding the foregoing, wheelchairs and emergency vehicles as well as snow removal equipment are to be permitted in accordance with applicable federal and/or state laws regulating accessibility for such devices, vehicles or equipment.
+Notwithstanding the foregoing, wheelchairs as well as sidewalk snow removal equipment are to be permitted in accordance with applicable federal and/or state laws regulating accessibility for such devices or equipment.
 Maintenance, repair and snow removal responsibilities within the Easement Area shall belong solely to the Grantor, its heirs, successors and assigns; however, Grantee shall have the right, but not the obligation, to maintain or repair the Easement Area, or to remove snow therefrom, when Grantee, in its sole discretion, deems such maintenance, repair or snow removal necessary to ensure public safety and Grantor has failed to perform the same within a reasonable time after notice from Grantee.
 The Easement Area shall be ungated and allow 24/7 public access.

 Grantor agrees not to use or permit any use, condition or state of disrepair that would be contrary to or otherwise unreasonably interfere with the use of the Easement Area in the manner contemplated or required herein.